Wormnest/imvu_cal3d/README.md

 http://wiki.blender.org/index.php/Doc:2.6/Manual/Extensions/Python/Add-Ons

-2. How to export from Blender
+3. How to export from Blender
 -----------------------------
 To export you need to select **both your bones (skeleton) and your mesh**, then go to menu File, Export, IMVU Cal3d export.
-Note that currently it is **required to have material(s) assigned to the mesh** for the export to work.
+It is also **required to have material(s) assigned to the mesh** for the export to work.

 You can choose which files you want to export.
 IMVU only needs XMF, XSF, XAF and XPF files.
 The default settings should generally be fine for IMVU.
 Choose a location where the files should be saved and press the button called Export Cal3d for IMVU.

 If anything went wrong look in the **system console window**.
 To see the system console go to Blender's main menu: Window, Toggle system console.
 A separate Blender window should open which will show information about what happened.

-3. Questions and bug reporting
+4. Questions and bug reporting
 ------------------------------
 If you have any questions about this exporter or think you have found a possible bug then the preferred place of contact is the Blender Creators